 Wall to Wall: minimum 25.020 metres, maximum 25.030 metres

-Tolerances have to be consistent 0.300 mm above to 0.800 meters below the water surface.
+Tolerances must be consistent 0.300 mm above to 0.800 metres below the water surface.

 These measurements must be certified by a surveyor or other qualified official on behalf of the LOC.